-Its is the possessive form of the pronoun it.
-When it owns an object or a quality, then we use the possessive version of the pronoun.
+Its is the possessive form of the pronoun “it.”
+When it owns an object or a quality, then we use the possessive version its.

 Apply it’s anytime where you want to shorten a sentence by contracting.
 We naturally use this shortened form in reading and writing.
 If you can break it’s in two, then it warrants an apostrophe.

-- I forgot that you’re taking the website is down for maintenance.
-Can you please let me know when it’s back online?
+I forgot that you’re taking the website down for maintenance.
+Can you please let me know when it’s (it is) back online?

-- Let’s get the sales report out early because it’s been late the last two months.
+Let’s get the sales report out early because it’s (it has) been late the last two months.

-- It’s getting warm in here.
+It’s (it is) getting warm in here.
 Can you open the window?

 If you’re uncertain whether its or it’s is correct, then try breaking the word apart into two parts.
 If the sentence still makes sense in an un-contracted form (it is or it has), then the contraction it’s is the right version.
 For example, “I can’t believe it’s not butter” also makes sense as “I can’t believe it is not butter.”
 It’s true that its sound is not quite as catchy, though.
 (See what we did there? 🙃)

 Alternatively, “This company cannot operate without its employees” is nonsensical when its is broken in two: “This business cannot operate without it is employees.”
-This sentence is using a possessive form (e.g. the company’s employees), not a contraction.
+This sentence uses a possessive form (e.g. the company’s employees), not a contraction.

 Mary founded Instructional Solutions in 1998, and is an internationally recognized business writing trainer and executive writing coach with two decades of experience helping thousands of individuals and businesses master the strategic skill of business writing.
 She excels at designing customized business writing training programs to maximize productivity, advance business objectives, and convey complex information.
 She holds a B.A. in English from the University of Rhode Island, an M.A. in English Literature from Boston College, and a C.A.G.S. in Composition and Rhetoric from the University of New Hampshire.